rdrnt/Tabbed/README.md

 I would love contributions!
 Right now I'm mainly looking for help with stuff in the *TODO* list below.
 Mainly the *UI* stuff.

+When commiting, please try your best to use [this](http://karma-runner.github.io/2.0/dev/git-commit-msg.html) format for your commit messages.

 ## TODO
 ### UI